-Market value is used when available.
-The fair value of financial instruments for which market value is unavailable is estimated primarily based on the asset-based approach to valuation

-(calculating enterprise value based on the net asset value or the fair market value of the issuer).
+The fair value of equity instruments for which market value is available is measured using the market value.
+The fair value of equity instruments for which market value is unavailable is measured primarily based on the asset-based approach to valuation (calculating enterprise value based on the net asset value or the fair market value of the issuer).

-The fair value of financial instruments categorized within Level 3 of the fair value hierarchy is not expected to change significantly, even if one or more of the unobservable inputs are changed to reflect reasonably possible alternative assumptions.
+The fair value of equity instruments categorized within Level 3 of the fair value hierarchy is not expected to change significantly, if one or more of the inputs not based on observable market data are changed to reflect reasonably possible alternative assumptions.